magonzalezudem/MDPI_LoRaWAN_Dataset_With_Environmental_Variables/README.md

 - **splm**: Simplified path loss model or log-distance empirical model estimation in dB
 - **okumura-hata**: Path loss estimated using the Okumura-Hata approach in dB

+This dataset can be used to estimate the impact of the weather changes in path loss for LoRaWAN deployments, and get more accurate tracking/positioning data or more efficient energy reduction strategies.